Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 ![Apx Control Center](/assets/uploads/vanilla-os-apx-control-center.png)

-For GUI packages created inside apx containers,.desktop files are created automatically and added to the Applications menu.
-These applications are displayed beside other applications in the “Open with” menu in nautilus.
+For GUI packages created inside apx containers, .desktop files are created automatically and added to the Applications menu.
+These applications are also displayed beside other applications in the “Open with” menu in nautilus.
-GUI Packages installed inside containers gets shown in the Sub System section in the Vanilla control center.
+GUI Packages installed inside containers get shown in the Sub System section of Vanilla control center.

 ## ABRoot

-ABRoot is a new technology that allows you to perform changes to your system atomically, that is, limiting the risk of breaking your system.
+ABRoot is a new technology that allows you to perform changes to your system atomically, limiting the risk of breaking your system.

-Atomicity is the ability to perform a specific operation in a way that, if it fails, nothing will be changed, and if it succeeds, the changes will be applied in their entirety.
+Atomicity is the ability to perform a specific operation in a way where if it fails, nothing will be changed and if it succeeds, the changes will be applied in their entirety.

 ABRoot achieves this by transacting between 2 root file systems: A and B. Let's